 Worth emphasizing if you’ve spent decades caught up in the Cannabis nomenclature nightmare is that the informal classifications Indica and Sativa can be used accurately to refer to some authentic Asian landraces, though not to describe modern hybrid slop.
 Notable also is that many landraces appear to have arisen as hybrids between var. indica and afghanica, certainly in the centuries immediately prior to the Hippie Trail era and perhaps as far back as the thirteenth century or earlier.

 I’d argue that McPartland and Small understate the extent to which Asian subsp. indica domesticates and wild-type populations are endangered.
 They relay a few anecdotal examples of introgression involving foreign seed being brought to historic centres of cultivation and biodiversity in the ’70s to ’90s.
-But they make no mention of the rise of Internet commerce, which today is the gravest danger.
+But they make no mention of the rise of Internet commerce, which today presents the gravest danger.
 The shipping lists of the average Amsterdam or UK Internet ‘seed bank’ would make for horrifying reading now that online retail is arriving in South and Southeast Asia.
 The largest Amazon campus in the world has just opened in Hyderabad.
 An unprecedented influx of hybrid seed into Asia is already underway, and it’s only a matter of time before the corporate behemoths get their teeth sunk in to what, historically, was the world’s largest market for Cannabis products.

 In essence, what we’re faced with now is Western hybrid slop surging eastward like a tidal wave, wiping out many millions of years of biodiversity, permanently.